jimfinnis/ChatCitizen/README.md

 ```
 Bear in mind I am far from an expert in AIML!

+### Sentinel
+This is work in progress.
+Currently it will tell you what
+is being guarded and how long the sentinel has been spawned.
+I
+would like it to somehow be able to give a list of targets in a useful
+way, and how "busy" it has been (how long since attack).
+The trait
+doesn't keep that data, so it'll be a hack (count number of attacks
+every few ticks and see when it changes?)

 ## Dependencies
 You will need to add the following JARs to your build path if you want to build ChatCitizen yourself:
 * Citizens 2
 * NPC Destinations
+* Sentinel 1.0

 ## Future work
 * Make sure that **sayprob** works as advertised.
 It doesn't right now.